evannetwork/evannetwork.github.io/dev/deployment.md

 # Deployment

 Deploying DApps and smart-contract means publishing the various components using a valid ENS path.
-This instruction assumes, that you are used the [evan.network project generator](https://github.com/evannetwork/generator-evan) for generating your project.
+These instructions assume you have used the [evan.network project generator](https://github.com/evannetwork/generator-evan) to set up your project.
 This project structure supports all nesecarry scripts and commands to deploy your projects.

 ## Build and deploy smart-contracts

-After your smart-contracts were build and published within the evan.network blockchain, a compiled json abi file was generated.
+When your smart-contracts are comiled within the evan.network blockchain, json abi file was generated and can be used.
+To make these descriptions available in published ÐApps, you have to upload the ABI file and reference it within the DBCP.
 This can be referenced within your DBCP description files and acts as a self described contract.

 ## ENS DApp deployment

-Each DApp can be deployed to the evan.network, so it can be accessed from anywhere, not only from a localhost server.
-This is handle by an wrapped library, to handle the deployment as simple as possible.
+Each ÐApp can be deployed to the evan.network, so it can be accessed from anywhere, not only from a localhost server.
+This is handled by a wrapper library, to make the deployment as simple as possible.
 To deploy DApps to ens paths, you need one configuration file, that specifies which accounts and which configurations should be used for the deployment.
 This file must be js / json files that exports specific values [deployment config](https://github.com/evannetwork/generator-